iamEtornam/Dart-String-Manipulator/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+# This repo is for a tutorial on how to create a dart/flutter package and publish to pub.dev

 ## Getting started

 This is a simple dart package that helps to capitalize, reverse and split strings